 Report of Lieutenant Colonel Charles H. Wood, Fifty-first Ohio Infantry.

-CAPTAIN: Pursuant to orders from Brig.
-Gen. W. C. Whitaker, I have the honor to report the operations of the Fifty-first Regiment Ohio Volunteers since it left Shellmound, and the part taken by it in the recent battles near Chattanooga:
+CAPTAIN: I have the honor to report the operations of the Fifty-first Regiment Ohio Volunteers, from the time it crossed the Tennessee River up to the present date: